 Any Blind Work Expenses.

-8 Add the net unearned income from Step 6 to the net earned income from Step 7 to get the total net income.
-9 To get the total deemed income amount, take the total net income from Step 8 and subtract: The individual FBR amount if the customer has only one ineligible parent; or The couple FBR if the customer has two ineligible parents.
-3rd Process: Net Income Test Calculation 1 Step Action 10 To calculate the net unearned income: Add the deemed income amount to the customer child's counted unearned income except for needs based payments; If a customer child receives child support payments, subtract 1/3 of the child support payment; Subtract the \$20.00 general income deduction; and Add in any needs based payments.
-11 To calculate the net earned income: Total the counted earned income of the customer child; Subtract any student earned income exclusion; Subtract and unused portion of the \$20.00 general deduction; Subtract the \$65.00 work expense deduction; Subtract any Impairment Related Work Expenses; Subtract 1⁄2 of remaining earned income; and Subtract any Blind Work Expenses.
+8 Any Blind Work Expenses.
+Add the net unearned income from Step 6

+to the net earned income from Step 7 to get

+the total net income.

+9 To get the total deemed income amount,

+take the total net income from Step 8 and subtract:

+Subtract.

+The individual FBR amount if the

+customer has only one ineligible

+parent; or

+The couple FBR if the customer has

+two ineligible parents.

+3rd Process: Net Income Test Calculation T

+Step Action

+10 To calculate the net unearned income:

+Add the deemed income amount to the

+customer child's counted unearned

+income except for needs based

+payments;

+If a customer child receives child

+support payments, subtract 1/3 of the

+child support payment;

+Subtract the \$20.00 general income

+deduction; and

+Adding any mandals and manager

+11 Add in any needs based payments.
+To calculate the net earned income:

+To calculate the net earned income:

+Total the counted earned income of the

+customer child;

+Subtract any student earned income

+exclusion;

+·

+Subtract and unused portion of the

+\$20.00 general deduction;

+Subtract the \$65.00 work expense

+deduction; Subtract any Impairment Related Work Expenses; Subtract 1⁄2 of remaining earned income; and Subtract any Blind Work Expenses.
 12 Add the net unearned income from Step 10 to the net earned income from Step 11 to get the total net income.
 13 Calculate a child allocation amount for each customer child's children living in the home (see MA609B.8 for calculation steps) and subtract the total child allocations from the total net income from Step 12 14 Compare the result from Step 13 to 100% of the FBR for an individual: The customer passes the income test if the income is less than or equal to the income limit.